cloudmesh-community/fa18-523-71/paper/paper.md

-- Big data Security\:

-Major threats as far as big data security is concerned are to the Data Mining solutions as they provide the strategic solutions to the business.
+- *Big data Security:* Major threats as far as big data security is concerned are to the Data Mining solutions as they provide the strategic solutions to the business.
 Hence it becomes increasingly important to secure them against the security breaches caused by fake users.
 There needs to be proper encryption of authentication measures of the users.
 Also, it can be resolved with the use of metadata (data about data) as to who accessed what type of data and so on.
 The other prominent security issue with Big Data is of the distributed frameworks that are used for data storage purposes.
 Hadoop being one such open source big data platform where more systems can be prone to the security issues as the data processed is distributed over many distributed frameworks.